Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Abstract

 \section{Abstract}

 Weakly self-avoiding walk (WSAW) is a model of simple random walk paths that penalizes self-intersections.
 On $\mathbb{Z}$, Greven and den Hollander proved in 1993 that the discrete-time weakly self-avoiding walk has an asymptotically deterministic escape speed, and they conjectured that this speed should be strictly increasing in the repelling strength parameter.
 We study a continuous-time version of the model, give a different existence proof for the speed, and prove the speed to be strictly increasing.
-The proof uses a supersymmetric version of BFS--Dynkin isomorphism theorem, spectral theory, Tauberian theory, and stochastic dominance.
+The proof uses a transfer matrix method implemented via a supersymmetric version of the BFS--Dynkin isomorphism theorem, spectral theory, Tauberian theory, and stochastic dominance.